speed2exe/playground/zig/src/learn.md

 - noreturn type

+- pass in fn as parameter
+- anonymouse fn
+- call other vars and fn from another file/package
+- use a package manager

 - allocate
+- assert fn that retuns specific error
+- handle different types at compile time

+# DONE
 - how to ignore error using catch
   - `... catch {}`

-- assert fn that retuns specific error

-- handle different types at compile time